 25 August 4.00 p.m.

-croc e Moses, whom several of you may have met here last year, will be reading from a wide range of poems and songs from his thirty years in South Africa.
-He will top it off with some new material written since he returned to Canada, where he has been living in rural Ontario.
+croc E Moses, whom several of you may have met here last year, read from a wide range of poems and songs from his thirty years in South Africa.
+He topped it off with some new material written since he returned to Canada, where he has been living in rural Ontario.

-Another double bill to celebrate 100 THOUSAND POETS FOR CHANGE.
+This was another double bill to celebrate Michael Rothenberg’s annual global initiative 100 THOUSAND POETS FOR CHANGE.

-Subject not yet decided but Bill Bissett will be returning for a half reading, continuing from his colourful range of work of last year.
-Our other featured poet will be Brian Henderson, who has now retired as Director of Wilfrid Laurier University Press.
-Brian has eleven publications, the latest being [OR] from Talonbooks, published in 2014.
-He will be reading work from his twelfth publication, Unidentified Poetic Object, forthcoming from Brick next spring.
+Our other featured poet was Brian Henderson, who has now retired as Director of Wilfrid Laurier University Press.
+Brian has eleven publications, the latest being [OR] from Talonbooks.
+Nerve Language (2007) was a finalist for the Governor General’s Literary Award.
+Brian read from his twelfth publication, Unidentified Poetic Object, forthcoming from Brick in spring 2019.

 7 April 2018